nasim-raj-laskar/nasim-raj-laskar/README.md

 ##  About Me
 </div>

-I am a Final-Year IT student obsessed with the **engineering** side of Machine Learning.
-While many focus on increasing accuracy by 0.1%, I focus on the infrastructure that allows that model to scale, stay monitored, and remain reproducible.
+I’m a Final-Year IT student focused on the engineering side of AI and Machine Learning — building scalable, reproducible, and production-ready ML systems.
+My interests span MLOps, LLMOps, model serving, observability, and Generative AI infrastructure.

-- 🚀 **Currently:** Building automated MLOps pipelines and exploring the constraints of TinyML on Edge devices.
+* 🚀 **Currently:** Building automated MLOps and LLMOps pipelines while exploring modern Generative AI systems and inference workflows.
-- 🛠️ **Philosophy:** Models are code, but ML systems are living organisms.
-They need CI/CD, observability, and robust data versioning to survive.
+* 🛠️ **Philosophy:** Great models are only part of the equation.
+Reliable AI systems require robust infrastructure, CI/CD, observability, monitoring, and reproducible workflows.
-- 🔭 **Goal:** To eliminate the friction between data science research and real-world deployment.
+* 🔭 **Goal:** To bridge the gap between AI research and real-world deployment by building efficient, scalable, and maintainable AI systems.